 Sourcing minerals for batteries and dismantling old ones, as well as delivering and building vehicles all involve substantial CO2 emissions.

-That said, Electric vehicles are a crucial part of the UK’s attempts to drastically reduce transport’s emissions.
+That said, the EV Revolution is a crucial part of the UK’s attempts to drastically reduce transport’s emissions.